niso-standards/cpld/README.md

 `poetry install`

+Make sure you have the latest version of html `tidy` installed that supports the `html5` doctype.

 Then you can run `pytest` through `poetry`:

 `poetry run pytest` (use `-v` or `-vv` to get more verbose output)